Hi there my blog readers. Two random thoughts/links this post…

 Yep, that pretty much nails it!
 In “real life” here in the Bible Belt, I know more who fall into number 1 or 2.
 I think social media sadly contributes to and exacerbates #2.
 For #3, I know more people online or indirectly, but #3 is rearing its head in the denomination I am a part of.
 Several individuals left the conservative mainline church I attend for a more “accommodating” one.

 The article then shares practical ideas and book recommendations.
-While the thoughts are more about the employment setting, the general ideas can apply to other areas of life.
+While the thoughts are more about the employment setting, the general ideas could apply to other areas of life.
 Give it a read!